Nasirkhan294/javascript-testing/README.md

+<a name="readme-top"></a>
 ## JavaScript Testing with Jest

-[javascript-testing] is a JavaScript app that contains a suite of Jest unit tests to ensure code functionality and reliability.
+JavaScript Testing is a JavaScript app that contains a suite of Jest unit tests to ensure code functionality and reliability.

 ## Installation

-To install [javascript-testing], follow these steps:
+In order to install this project, follow these steps:

 Clone the repository to your local machine using git clone